webdevnerdstuff/vue-easter-egg-trigger/.github/CONTRIBUTING.md

 ### Make your update:

 Make your changes to the file(s) you'd like to update.
+Update the CHANGELOG.md with the updates you made, please include the date and Github username.

 ### Open a pull request
 When you're done making changes and you'd like to propose them for review, open your PR (pull request).